tomedegroot/study-material/linux+LPICLevel1Exam1/controlMountingAndUnmountingOfFilesystems.md

 1. The kernel will try to mount the device in /etc/fstab at bootup which do **not** have the noauto options
 2. With `mount -a` you mount all the devices listed in */etc/fstab*
 3. You can no mount via `mount FILESYSTEM`. `mount` will look up the where to mount in */etc/fstab*

+#Working With Swap And Linux Page File

+The physical memory is broken up into pages.
+When the physical memory runs out, Linux stores (the less important) pages into swap.

+Swap is storage space which usually lives on the hard drive, but it can also be on an external drive.
+Off course, the hard drive is slower than memory and an externel drive would be slower than the hard drive.

+(The Linux Academy CentOS and Debian server have swap space by default.)

+##Setting up swap

+1. Create a file: `dd if=/dev/zero of=~/swap.swp bs=1024 count=800k` -> 800 megabyte file. (bs of 1024 is 1K.
+For the `dd` command, you could also have specified the option as `bs=1K`)
+2. Set up the device or file as a swap file: `mkswap DEVICE/FILE`
+3. Use the `swapon` command to turn the swap file on:

+`swapon` and `swapoff`

+1. How to get info? -> `swapon -s`; **mnemonic** Summary
+2. How to turn swap **on** for a device/file? -> `swapon SWAPFILE`
+3. How to enable all swap? -> `swapon -a`
+4 .How to turn swap **off** for a device/file? -> `swapoff SWAPFILE`
+5. How to disable all swap? -> `swapoff -a`

+4. Check the total swap space using the `free` command